6 tip to get to know bearing

 -Tapered

-Sleeve bearings, also known as bushings, are used in a wide variety of applications requiring rotation or linear motion.They come in a range of materials, such as:
+Bushings, also referred to as sleeve bearings, are utilized in a number of applications that call for rotation or linear motion.They are available in a variety of materials, including:

 -Bronze